StevenBlack/vocab/million-dollar-words.md

 of adding earrings to the Statue of Liberty or a mustache to the Mona Lisa.

+### Postjournalism
+The press lost its monopoly on news when the internet democratized info.
+To save its business model, it pivoted from journalism into tribalism.
+The new role of the press is not to inform its readers but to confirm what they already believe.

 ### postpositive
 A word that is always used after another.
 For example, manque (see manque) never stands alone, instead we say "artist manque."